What is HIIT?

 Traditional cardio is great for health benefits.
 You will lose a few pounds and make small cardiovascular gains by walking, jogging, biking, etc. But if you really want to make gains, HIIT has been proven to give you the most bang for your buck!
 A study by Hazell et al. (2014) showed bigger cardiovascular gains when using HIIT.

 One way to increase intensity is to add HIIT once or twice per week to your workout routine.
 And, if you really want to make gains, pick out some great music along with your favorite exercises.
-Click the image below to learn how Music Can Improve Your Workouts.
+English et al. (2019) showed that the subjects who listened to music during their workout accomplished 10% more work than when they didn't have their music.
+Click the image below to learn how selecting your own playlist can improve your workouts.

 HIIT and Weight Loss

 Both traditional cardio and HIIT training are good for weight loss.
 I've seen many clients and many students lose weight using both methods.
-But, if you’re looking for greater weight loss, especially from fat, then give HIIT a try.
+But, if you’re looking for greater weight loss, especially fat loss, then give HIIT a try.
 Studies have shown more weight loss with HIIT than traditional training.

 Of course, you also have to follow a solid nutrition plan.
 If you need help with an exercise plan AND/OR a nutrition plan, click the image below to contact a PFTA certified personal trainer.
 You have nothing to lose but fat!